nweakly/MSDSProjectGitHub/README.md

 - KMeans Clustering: MSDS692_Clustering.ipynb
 - ANN: MSDS692_Forecasting.ipynb
 - Time Series Analysis: MSDS692_TimeSeries.ipynb

+## Conclusions

+While this project has not resulted in building a robust predictive model, I think it still provided some important insights into the situation with car accidents in Denver:

+- Car accidents in Denver cannot be reliably predicted exclusively based on population growth, alcohol, and recreational marijuana use, or weather conditions.
+Traffic accidents in Denver are a complex phenomenon that cannot be reduced to stereotypical factors.
+- To increase the predictive power of the models, we need to include other factors (e.g., traffic patterns, fleet characteristics, driver behavior (e.g, estimated by the number of speeding tickets issued), enforcement practices etc.).
+- Need to reevaluate assumptions and include more granular and precise data (e.g., road surface conditions not just weather observations).
+- Not all algorithms are equally suitable for the task (e.g., K-means was only able to pick up day-of-the-week differences), need to use a different approach to clustering.
+- Unexpectedly, time series analysis provided the most precise prediction.
+I was expecting the neural network to be better suited, but it is most likely can be explained by the choice of independent variables.
+- Note to myself for future projects: building datasets from scratch takes time and might be not the best solution for a time-restricted school project.
+- In order to improve my python programming skills I used it exclusively throughout the project, otherwise, some particular tasks can be more efficiently accomplished using other DS tools (e.g., time series analysis seems to be easier in R).

 # References
 Video presentation for this project: https://www.youtube.com/watch?v=Lj7lx8ZfaRE